-1. Registrant numbers The registration income is derived from the following assumptions: Budgeted registrants invited to renew at next renewal period: 14,597 Budgeted lapse rate of renewals:4.46% 2.
+1. Registrant numbers The registration income is derived from the following assumptions: Budgeted registrants invited to renew at next renewal period: .
+4,831 Budgeted lapse rate of renewals: 2.
 Board and committee expenses This covers the meeting costs of the National Board, as well as its committees, which have the delegated authority to make decisions about individual registered health practitioners.
 Costs include sitting fees, travel and accommodation while attending meetings for the Board.
 3. Legal, tribunal costs, and expert advice Note: These legal costs do not include the significant proportion of the Board's direct costs (including sitting fees) and a substantial amount of the work of committees also relates to managing and assessing notifications.
 A substantial proportion of the staff costs in each state and territory office relate directly to staff who support work about notifications about practitioners as well as introducing nationally consistent systems and processes to manage notifications.
-4. Accreditation Accreditation expenses include the costs of funding provided to the Board's Accreditation Committee for accreditation and functions and projects.
+4. Accreditation Accreditation expenses include the costs of funding provided to the Optometry Council of Australia and New Zealand for accreditation functions and projects.
 5. Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
 See Schedule 2: Summary of National Board's regulatory work plan.
 This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the work of the Board publication of material to guide the profession, such as the Board's newsletter Update Board member professional development, and policy development and projects.

-6. Indirect expenditure 6.
-Indirect expenditure 6.
-Indirect expenditure 0,184 percentage allocation for the Board in 2014/15 was 1.70%.
-Indirect costs are shared by the National Boards, based on an a formula.
-The percentage is based on an analysis of historical and formula. .
-This 6.
-Indirect expenditure formula.
-The percentage is based on an analysis of historical and Э the profession.
-Costs include salaries, systems and communic property and administration costs. nd ulate AHPRA supports the work of the National Boards by employing staff and providing systems and infrastructure to manage core regulatory functions (registration, notifications, compliance, accreditation and professional standards), as well as the suppo services necessary to run a national organisation with eight sta territory offices, and support all National Boards and their committees. rt The 2015/16 AHPRA business plan sets out AHPRA objectives 2015/16 and how they will be achieved. for
+Total\$789,000 The increased indirect expenditure in 2015/16 reflects both a realignment of staff expenses from direct attribution to indirect, in addition to significant investment in critical service infrastructure.
+This investment includes replacing existing information systems, and remove inefficiencies in our operational model and existing processes to improve our performance.
+Proportion of indirect costs allocated to the Board is 0.50%.
+The percentage allocation for the Board in 2014/15 was 0.50%.
+6. Indirect expenditure Indirect costs are shared by the National Boards, based on an agreed formula.
+The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
+Costs include salaries, systems and communication, property and administration costs.
+AHPRA supports the work of the National Boards by employing all staff and providing systems and infrastructure to manage core regulatory functions (registration, notifications, compliance, accreditation and professional standards), as well as the support services necessary to run a national organisation with eight state and territory offices, and support all National Boards and their committees.
+The 2015/16 AHPRA business plan sets out AHPRA objectives for 2015/16 and how they will be achieved.